mawrkus/pull-request-review-guide/README.md

 Try not to be vague.
 Even if your comment seems straightforward, it might be interpreted by the author in a very different way.
 Clarity dissipes doubts and keep to the point.

 Whenever possible, add a link to relevant documentation, a blog post on the topic, a GitHub repository, etc. to support your comment.

+## Profiles

+- The terrorist
+- The picky
+- The "checked" bot

 ## Resources